Configurations of an Articulated Arm and Singularities of Special Multi-Flags: RC and RVT codes and conf igurations of an articulated arm

-Now, a point $q$ is a Cartan point if and only if $[{\cal D}_{k}]_l(q)$is not contained in $L([{\cal D}_k]_{l-2})(q)$ for all $2\leq l\leq k$ (see the end of section \ref{multiflag}).
-So, for part (1) if $q$ is a Cartan point, no point $q_l$ under $q$ is vertical.
-If one $p_l$ was tangency, from Remark \ref{propcode} part (3), there must exists a point $\hat{p_j}$ under $\hat{p}_l$ which is vertical.
-So, again from part (1), $q$ cannot be a Cartan point.
-We conclude that any point $q_l$ under $q$ is regular.
-The converse comes clearly from part (1).
+Now,~$q$ is a~Cartan point if and only if $[{\mathcal D}_{k}]_l(q)$ is not contained in $L([{\mathcal D}_k]_{l-2})(q)$ for all $2\leq l\leq k$ (see the end of Section~\ref{multiflag}).
+We claim that if~$q$ is a~Cartan point, no point $q_l$ under~$q$ is vertical.
+If this was not true, there would exist some point $q_l$ under~$q$ which is tangency.
+This would mean that $\hat{p}_l= (F^l)^{-1}(q_l)\in {P}^l(m)$ must be tangency.
+Then, from Remark~\ref{propcode}(3), there must exist a~point $\hat{p}_j$ under $\hat{p}_l$ which is vertical.
+Therefore, from Proposition~\ref{caractV}(1),~$q$ cannot be a~Cartan point.
+We conclude that any point $q_l$ under~$q$ is regular.
+The converse comes clearly from~(1) of the same proposition. \end{proof}